Bali’s Sacred Day of Silence

 -

-Offerings made to cleanse the soul and remove bad karma
+Offerings made to cleanse the soul & remove bad karma

 Tawur Kesanga & The Ogoh-Ogoh Parade